yassine-chihi/CTF-Writeups/SecurintesEsprit CTF league 2022/Bad_timing/README.md

 ![challenge](../images/Bad_timing)

 ### Source Code
-<em>I used ghidra to dubug the executable file and here is the result.</em>
+<em>I used ghidra to decompile the executable file and here is the result.</em>
 ```c
 undefined8 win(void)